top of page

 -

-How do you assess what the pelvic floor muscles are doing?To assess what the pelvic floor muscles are doing, we can use both digital evaluation as well as real-time ultrasound imaging.
+How do you assess what the pelvic floor muscles are doing?To assess what the pelvic floor muscles are doing, we have the option to use either/or manual evaluation, as well as real-time ultrasound imaging (if you are seeing Amy Zipp, MS OT/L only for ultrasound imaging).
+No matter what method we use to do testing of the body's systems, we are always discussing this prior and helping you to understand the testing, to give consent if you feel there is information to be gained to help us understand your specific situation's needs.
 Pelvic health PTs and OTs use internal digital muscle testing to assess the quality of the contraction of the pelvic floor muscles as well as their tension at rest and movement based testing for assessing if there are any other types of prolapse or scarring that may be impacting your body’s ability to work in a functional range.
-I will not do an internal pelvic floor assessment without a medical provider consent either prior to the 6 week post-birth check up or during pregnancy without signed provider consent; and it is not always necessary for all pelvic health issues.
-With the additional of real time ultrasound to my clinical practice, I have the advantage of being able to greater assess without internal testing when indicated.
-We are also able to start earlier than the 6 weeks post-birth time if you choose to do so and that tool really helps to have a better assessment of what direction you’re going at that point.
+We will not do an internal pelvic floor assessment without a medical provider consent either prior to the 6 week post-birth check up or during pregnancy without signed provider consent--but we can do MANY things in those cases without that aspect to help things improve that are bothersome.
+An internal pelvic floor muscle test is not always necessary for all pelvic health issues.
+With the addition of real time ultrasound to clinical practice, we have the advantage of being able to greater assess externally using imaging & without internal testing but still have more objective information to work on.
+We are also able to start earlier with rehabilitation than the 6 weeks post-birth time if you choose to do so!
+It is advisable to get into a recovery routine that is evidence based when you feel ready which for many people who are active is much sooner than that time.

 -